 Chefman Double Decker Egg Cooker (Up to 12-Egg Capacity)

-For those who need to cook more eggs, the double-decker version is a game-changer.
+For those who need to cook more eggs, the double-decker version is a major upgrade.

 - Key Features: Cooks up to 12 eggs simultaneously on two tiers, maintaining all the features of the smaller model, including poaching and omelet capabilities, a measuring cup, automatic shut-off, and a buzzer.
 It’s designed to cook quickly, often faster than stovetop methods.